ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 Hinges allow you to open the laptop for about140 °.
 I think this is quite enough for a gaming laptop.
 Thanks to the design with the opening of the bottom panel, the keyboard is at a minimum angle.
 Not as much as in the ASUS ultra-portables with ErgoLift, but also not bad.
 About the coating of the working surface is already written above, but I repeat: it is very pleasant.

-The keyboard this time is located on the familiarfor laptops location, and not pushed to the front edge, as was the case with its predecessors.
-Keyboard layout without any special distortions: both Shift are long, one-story Enter, an increased “space”, the block of arrows is separated and slightly extended to the user.
-The upper function buttons are reduced in height and divided into groups of 4 each.
-Above there are 4 additional separate buttons to adjust the volume, mute the microphone and launch the proprietary ROG application.
-The power button is also separated from the main unit.
-The digital block is missing, but a row with Home, End, PgUp, PgDown buttons was added to the right:
+The keyboard this time is located on the usualplace for laptops, and not pushed to the front edge, as was the case with its predecessors.
+The keyboard layout is without any special distortions: both Shifts are long, one-story Enter, an enlarged spacebar, the arrow block is separated and slightly extended towards the user.
+The upper functional buttons are reduced in height and divided into groups of 4 pieces.
+Above there are 4 additional separate buttons for adjusting the volume, muting the microphone and launching the proprietary ROG application.
+The power button is also separate from the main unit.
+There is no number pad, but a row with the Home, End, PgUp, PgDown buttons has been added to the right:

 </ img>

 The keys have a scissor mechanism.
-The move is not very big, but clear and informative, the keyboard turned out to be comfortable.
-There are Aura RGB lights with the ability to customize and all sorts of effects:
+The travel is not very large, but clear and informative, the keyboard turned out to be comfortable.
+There is Aura RGB backlight with flexible settings and all sorts of effects:

 </ img>